stonemjs/docs/src/docs/architecture/blueprint.md

 ### Meta Modules and Imperative Utilities

-When working with the **imperative API**, you interact directly with Stone.js’s meta module system — a low-level, flexible system based on **metaprogramming**.
+When working with the **imperative API**, you interact directly with Stone.js’s meta module system, a low-level, flexible system based on **metaprogramming**.
 This system is transparent in the declarative API (via decorators), but in the imperative world, **you build and register meta modules yourself**.

 #### Meta Modules